-Exxon Mobil Corp. has asked a federal judge to toss a Louisiana landowner's claim for damages to clean groundwater allegedly tainted by the oil giant, contending that citizens can't reap money for restoring a state-owned resource.
+A federal judge has declined to reconsider an order denying Exxon Mobil Corp.'s bid to toss a Louisiana landowner's damages claim for groundwater cleanup, rejecting the oil giant's argument that state law precludes citizens from reaping money for restoring a state-owned resource.

 Federal and state officials have reached final agreements with energy giant PacifiCorp to remove four long-controversial hydropower dams on the Klamath River in Oregon and Northern California at a cost of $450 million.

 Sloss Industries Corp. and Rescar Inc. can't be held responsible under federal law for the costs of cleaning up an oil spill from a railcar bound for Marathon Petroleum Co., but might still be liable under state law, a judge has said.